0cjs/clash-play/doc/Hardware.md

     ─────────────────────────────────────────────────────────────────────────
       27    28 29 30   xx xx xx xx   36 37 38 39 40 41 42 43ᶜ xx   Top side
       CLK   02 03 05   xx xx xx xx   13 14 16 18 19 20 21 22  xx   Bottom side

+__NOTE:__ Due to a build error, the initial prototype has the segment anodes above all shifted one column to the right, using `P36` through `P44`.

 XXX what about switches?